Tulsa Community College is Your Pathway to Premier Universities

 - Your passport with a valid student visa

-- After you arrive in Tulsa, you must check-in with the TCC International Student Services Office within one business day.
-You must provide your visa and I-20 when you check-in, then we will explain the steps you must take to get enrolled.
+- When you arrive in Tulsa, you must check in with the TCC International Student Services Office within one business day.
+You must provide your visa and I-20 when you check in.
+Then we will explain the steps you must take to get enrolled.